ibm-cloud-docs/dns-svcs/configure-dns-instance.md

 ### Creating a DNS instance
 {: #creating-dns-instance-api}

-See the [create a new resource instance](https://{DomainName}/apidocs/resource-controller/resource-controller#create-provision-a-new-resource-instance) documentation for the {{site.data.keyword.dns_short}} Resource Controller API.
-Note that the `resource_group` and `resource_plan_id` must be set to the following to create an instance of the Beta (free) plan:
+See the [create a new resource instance](https://{DomainName}/apidocs/resource-controller/resource-controller#create-provision-a-new-resource-instance) documentation for the Resource Controller API.
+Note that the `resource_group` and `resource_plan_id` must be set.
+Each account can have multiple resource groups, and each resource group has a unique ID.

+Set the variables as follows to create an instance of the Beta (free) plan:

 ```
 "resource_group": "aef66560191746fe804b9a66874f62b1",